xixixao/prelude-ls/README.md

-# prelude.ls
+# prelude.coffee
 is a JavaScript functional programming library.
-It is the recommended base library for, and is written in, <a href="http://gkz.github.com/LiveScript/">LiveScript</a>.
-It is based in part off of Haskell's Prelude module.
+It is written for and in, <a href="http://coffeescript.org/">CoffeeScript</a>.
+It is a fork of prelude.ls, LiveScript's excellent recommended base library, which is based in part off of Haskell's Prelude module.

-See **[the prelude.ls site](http://gkz.github.com/prelude-ls/)** for examples, a reference, and more.

-You can install via npm `npm install prelude-ls`
+You can install it by cloning this repo or copying the precompiled JS files.